Justinelliott11375/coin-bot-v2/README.md

 Seeding: Run `php artisan migrate:fresh --seed`.
 This should create 3 individual coins and two weeks worth of randomized prices

 Running the command: After seeding, you can run `php artisan app:get-prices-and-calculate-rsi` to request the previous day's close price of every coin in the coins table and calculate and store rsi for each.
 These values can be found in the `rsis` table.
 These values are upserted to the table with each command run.
+NOTE: you _will_ need a polygon API key to run this.
+You can either generate one on their site fairly easily, or ask me for mine.

 ## License